vahjah/dual_task_exp/README.md

 - **Voice transcription:** _the test participants comments in the audit is also transcribed to a text file._
 - **Report:** _the test subject's reactions are captured in a CSV report along with other time stamped measures._
 - **Portability:** _the application runs across platforms and install files have been created for macOS and windows devices._

-## Installing DiViDu-next onto your machine

-- **Installation guide:** You can download the application here: https://drive.google.com/file/d/1A8kg3Ktv9qi6hLaDsx5A0ALAo52yQEkf/view?usp=drive_link.
-Simply download the zip file, unzip it and then double click on the main.exe icon to run the application.

-## How to use Dividu-next

-- **User guide:** _These instructions will guide you through the use of DiViDu-next https://github.cs.adelaide.edu.au/MCI-Projects-2023/Team11/tree/main/DividuDocs_

 ## Developer information
 - **Building an install package:** _the folder named 'installation' contains code to enable the code to be bundled into an executable package._